Ethernet Networking

 Plug and play: Add the Omega to your network by connecting an Ethernet cable.

-How to set up a DHCP client
+How to set up as a DHCP client

 If Ethernet networking config has changed and is no longer a DHCP client: